OLLSE/Dissertation/README.md

-# Optimal Learning with the Knowlede Gradient
+# Optimal Learning with the Knowledge Gradient

  Candidate number 21381 <br>
  Department of Management<br>